Greyhounds (police)

 Greyhounds is a police special forces unit of the Andhra Pradesh and Telangana Police in India.
-They specialise in counter-insurgency operations against Naxalite-Maoist terrorists.
+They specialise in counter-insurgency operations against Naxalite-Maoist militants.

 Several Indian paramilitary and police officers have described the Greyhounds as among the best anti-insurgency forces that specialises in anti-Maoist operations and as experts in jungle warfare.

 History

 Bust of Greyhounds founder K. S. Vyas in Vijayawada, Andhra Pradesh.

 Greyhounds was initiated in early 1989 by the TDP government after some Maoists killed several top landlords in Prakasam District, and its training program was introduced by the Indian Police Service officer K. S. Vyas.
 Directly as a consequence of founding the unit, Vyas became the top target on the Communist Party of India (Marxist–Leninist) People's War's hit list.
 Although he eventually was moved out of the Greyhounds, he continued to consult regularly on operations.
 Vyas was assassinated at gun point by Mohammed Nayeemuddin, and four other members of the CPI (M–L) People's War, on 27 January 1993 while taking an evening jog at Lal Bahadur Shastri Stadium in Hyderabad.
 Greyhounds commandos of Telangana Police gunned down Nayeemuddin at the Millenium Township in Shadnagar, 48 km from Hyderabad, on 8 August 2016.

 The Government of Andhra Pradesh approved the establishment of a new operations and training base for Greyhounds in August 2020.
 The government provided 385 acres of land at Jagannadhapuram village in the Annadapuram mandal.
 It is expected to be operational in 2022.
 Andhra Pradesh Greyhounds had been based in Visakhapatnam following the founding of Telangana in 2014.